mgk2014/PCMLAI-CAPSTONE2/README.md

 <img src="plots/FirstMitreTechniqueByIncidentGrade.png" alt="Detectors by Incident Grade" width="500">

-Majority of are related to IP and user entities
+Majority of alerts are related to IP and user entities

 <img src="plots/EntityTypeDistribution.png" alt="Entity Types" width="500">

 All numerical features in this dataset represent discrete values.
 Some of the features appear to be highly correlated for ex: AccountsId, AccountsName, AccountObjectId, AccountUps.
-Except AccountsId, these other co-related features removed before developing the model
+Except AccountsId, these co-related features removed before developing the model

 <img src="plots/m_numerical_heatmap.png" alt="Entity Types" width="400">